JWWarduino/JWWarduino/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...  email:  jeff.w.waldrop@gmail.com
 - 😄 Pronouns: ...
 Him / He / Cromagnon / Mr.
 - ⚡ Fun fact: ...
-I am a Photograper / Amateur Radio Enthusiast / Master Scuba Diver / Alcoholic / 59 Yr Old
+I am a Photograper / Amateur Radio Enthusiast / Master Scuba Diver /

 <!---
 JWWarduino/JWWarduino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.